This announcement is for general use – local conditions may vary and are subject to sometimes drastic changes.

 Black River Wild Forest: The Haskell-West River Road along the West Canada Creek from Route 8 into the Black River Wild Forest is closed with no current timetable for reopening (though it is likely to reopen next year).

 Eagle Cave in Jessup River Wild Forest: DEC has closed the Eagle Cave between October 15 and April 30 to protect hibernating bats.

 Moose River Plains: All roads designated for public motor vehicle use are open and in good shape.
 The public should use caution as the road is also being used by log trucks to haul forest products from League Club property.
 The Otter Brook – Indian Lake Road is open to Squaw Lake which is the permanent termination point for motor vehicle usage in accordance with the approved Moose River Plains Complex Unit Management Plan.
 A temporary barrier has been placed just past the Squaw Lake Trailhead, a gate will be installed in the future.
 DEC Region 5 has updated the Moose River Plains Wild Forest map.

-Sargent Ponds Wild Forest: The Outlet Bay Lean-to on Raquette Lake is damaged and in poor condition from a tree fallen on its roof.
+Sargent Ponds Wild Forest: The South Castle Rock Trail is clear of blowdown.
+The Upper Sargent Pond Trail beyond Castle Rock has some blowdown.
+The Outlet Bay Lean-to on Raquette Lake is damaged and in poor condition from a tree fallen on its roof.